-It describes how a hazard analysis should be conducted and based on the preliminary information, to determine the hazards that need to be controlled.
-The degree of control shall ensure food safety and, where appropriate, a combination of control measures shall be used.
+It describes how a hazard analysis should be conducted and based on the preliminary assessment to determine the hazards that need to be controlled.
+The controls employed shall ensure food safety, and, where appropriate, a combination of control measures shall be used.

-The Hazard analysis and control measures are documented as part of the FSMS of FSSC 22000.
-Note: FSSC 22000 does not cite special requirements for Ready to Eat (RTE) foods to the same degree as FSMA, but they would be covered, and hazards controlled as part of the FSMS.
+The Hazard analysis and control measures used are documented as part of the FSMS of FSSC 22000.
+Note: FSSC 22000 does not cite special requirements for Ready to Eat (RTE) foods to the same degree as FSMA, but risks would be assessed, and potential hazards controlled as part of the FSMS.

-4.3 RISK BASED PREVENTIVE CONTROLS
+4.3 RISK-BASED PREVENTIVE CONTROLS

 A major difference between FSSC 22000 and the PCHF is in the use of terminology.
-PCHF calls for controlling hazard with preventive controls.
-ISO 22000 calls for the control of hazards using CCPs and OPRPs or a combination of both.
-The end result is the same.
+PCHF calls for controlling hazards with preventive controls.
+ISO 22000 calls for the control of hazards using CCP's and OPRP's or a combination of both.
+The end result, however, should be the same or similar.

-In PCHF, the preventive controls include: Process controls, Food allergen controls, Sanitation controls, Supply-chain controls and "any other type of preventive control such as the Recall Procedure, labelling and the controls within the GMPs (See extract from §117.135 below).
+In PCHF, the preventive controls include Process controls, Food allergen controls, Sanitation controls, Supply-chain controls, and "any other type of preventive control such as the Recall Procedure, labeling, and the controls within the GMP's.
+(See extract from §117.135 below)